 Even more specifically, these days there are more opportunities for makeup artists than ever—simply because there are more opportunities in entertainment, period.
 And guess what: Just about every entertainment venture in existence requires makeup artists.
 That’s where you come in!
 But how do you actually become a makeup artist, and what do you need to do it?
 Should you attend cosmetology school?
 Should you join the union?
-Read on for answers to those questions and more in this, the Backstage Guide to How to Become a Makeup Artist.
+Here’s everything you need to know to become a makeup artist for movies, TV, and more.

-- What are the different types of makeup artistry?
+- What are the different types of makeup artists?

-- What is a kit and what should I have in mine?
+- What is a makeup kit, and what should I have in mine?

 - Do I need to go to school to become a makeup artist?

 - Can I become a makeup artist online?

 - What should I know about makeup arts and the union?